 The Bank has well-structured internal credit rating framework and well-established standardized credit appraisal / approval processes.
 Credit Rating is a decision-enabling tool that helps the bank to take a view on acceptability or otherwise of any credit proposal.
-In order to widen the scope and coverage further and to strengthen the credit risk management practices, the bank has developed risk sensitive inhouse rating models during the year 2008-09 and 2009-10.
+In order to widen the scope and coverage further and to strengthen the credit risk management practices, the bank has developed risk sensitive inhouse rating models.

-The parameters in internal rating take into consideration, the quantitative and qualitative issues relating to management risk, business risk, industry risk, financial risk, credit discipline, and also risk mitigation, based on the collaterals available.
+The parameters in internal rating take into consideration, the quantitative and qualitative issues relating to management risk, business risk, industry risk, financial risk, credit discipline and also risk mitigation, based on the collaterals available.

 Credit rating, as a concept, has been well internalized within the Bank.
-The rating for eligible borrower is reviewed at least once in a year.
+The rating of eligible borrower is reviewed at least once in a year.
 The Bank uses the credit ratings for deciding the interest rates on borrowal accounts.
 The advantage of credit rating is that it enables to rank different proposals and to do meaningful comparison.